2003

 unthinkable that he was consistently picked ahead of Thierry Henry.

-One of Guivarc'h's main critics during the tournament had been tv pundit
+One of Guivarc'h's main critics during the tournament had been TV pundit

 Ruud Gullit, and in a great twist of fate, Dalglish was sacked at the start of